wakkihaya/Neurons-Frontend-test/README.md

 > - What is your preferred ReactJS stack today for building a modern SaaS application?
 What libraries and frameworks would be incl.
 And why?

-I often use NextJS or React&Parcel for frontend development because it's easy and faster to build the initial environment.
+I often use NextJS or React&Parcel for frontend development because it's easier and faster to build the initial environment.
 In particular, I would use NextJS with Vercel for a faster development.
 For backend, I use NestJS(or ExpressJS) with GraphQL (or RestAPI) because it can be written in TS/JS.
 Sometimes, I use Firebase as a BaaS because it has useful features, such as auth, DB, and functions, to develop speedy.

 > - How would you approach an application where multiple products and multiple teams working across the application?